fpfrances/portfolio/README.md

 ## ✨ Acknowledgments

-Thanks to tools like TailwindCSS, Vite, and EmailJS for making web development smoother and faster.
+A big thanks to tools like TailwindCSS, Vite, and EmailJS for making web development smoother and faster.

+This project was built by following a tutorial from Pedro Henrique Machado.
+Their detailed instructions and explanations were instrumental in helping me create this portfolio.

+You can find his GitHub profile here: [Pedro Henrique Machado](https://github.com/machadop1407)